MasterPhooey/DNServX360Repo/README.md

-# DNServ Xbox 360 Repo for Xbox 360 Aurora
+# DNServ Xbox 360 Repo Aurora

 This repository includes a set of utility scripts designed to enhance the Xbox 360 Aurora environment.
 These scripts automate various maintenance tasks such as proper labeling of multi-disc games and efficient management of Title Updates.